lukas2511/bbb-streaming/README.md

 # BBB Streamer NG?

-Makes a presentation like this...
+Makes a conference like this...

 ![](pics/before.jpg)